badgineer/MP2-ESC/README.md

 ## Change Log / Known Problems

-### V0.4 Wish list (V0.3 known problems).
+### V0.4 known problems
+* bluepill is mostly supported - but due to a pinout bug does not have a cap on RST.
+Take care if you use bluepill!
+* v0.4 not tested at this time. if you do test it, please let us know.

+### V0.4 change log.
 * remove vbat solder jumpers. for 150v the board requires a different BOM anyway.
+* remove pill solder jumpers. (bluepill compatibility is a bit complicated because of a pinout mistake)
 * make overlimit opamp output LPF better suited to an additional LPF on the pill and reducing pin noise. (cap -> 10uF, move it near pin, decrease R value)
-* make power switch footprint more accessible. (bigger, better location)
+* make power switch footprint more accessible, and less arc prone. (bigger, better location)
 * move the protective R pair near vbat ("before" the switch)
 * increase margins for Vbat and Phase copper areas to reduce short / arc risk
-* replace the 4pin JST with a 6pin one and route the last 2 unrouted useful pill pins to the 2 extra JST pins. (requires quite some PCB redesign)
+* replace the 4pin JST with a 7pin one and route more of the pill pins to JSTs
 * standardize JST pin layout (GND and Vaux are all over the place.)
-* add a power led on 5v rail
+* add a power led on 5v rai
+* added lpf caps on ADC throttle/brake inputs
+* made 12v surface routed
+* phase wire pads are now at equal distance from eachother
+* adapted to newest F405 pill pinout
+* moved to kicad 7

 ### V0.3 change log